Please wait while we adjust your cart

 5: Are you able to follow the firing schedule of the studio?

-If you are a hobbyist and the timeline required for your work to be fired is flexible, or that you're just patient in general, you might be happy firing at the studio.
-But the fact that you're on this article probably means you're not too happy with that arrangement.
-Firing at a studio is indeed quite the hassle when it comes to the wait.
+If you are a hobbyist and your timelines are flexible, you might be happy firing at the studio.
+Firing at a studio can be a long drawn process.
 You'll need to drop your greenware off at the studio, wait for them to do a bisque firing, head down to collect your bisqued work, bring it home to glaze, bring it back to the studio, wait for them to do a glaze firing and finally head back down to collect it.
 You sometimes have to wait a few weeks or more before the studio fires as they also want to fire the kiln with a full load.
-If you just miss the firing you need, you'll need to wait longer if the studio is having a lull period.
-So the whole process could be really stretched out.
+Hence if the studio is having a lull period, the duration between each firing will be drawn out.
 With your own kiln, you decide when you're ready to fire.

 6: Budgeting considerations.

 Kilns can come with a hefty price tag.
-My own kiln cost about 4000SGD (If I remember correctly...) and that excludes having the electrician come down to install a new socket and assess electrical requirements for the kiln.
+My own kiln cost about 4000SGD and that excludes having the electrician come down to install a new socket and assess electrical requirements for the kiln.
 You can see below that my kiln uses a 15amp 3-pin plug.
 The kiln needed a dedicated socket that allowed for the drawing of more electricity than usual appliances.

 3 Pin Plug for Electric Kiln